 As a teenager, I used to be a tall and skinny oddball with strange clothes and a bad posture, and piercings definitely helped me to improve my self-esteem and identify myself back then.
 I think in a way, tattoos nowadays serve that same purpose for me.
 I still find piercings and other body modifications interesting, too, I just see tattoos as my own thing.

 My first tattoo is an owl which I got eight years ago.
 I’ve always had lots of different tattoo ideas in mind, and the owl just happened to be the first idea that I carried out in reality.
-The owl was originally meant to remind me that I should have a closer look at myself and remember who I truly am instead of trying to change myself into something other people wanted me to be.
+The owl was originally meant to remind me that I should have a closer look at myself and remember who I truly am instead of trying to change myself into something that other people wanted me to be.

 After high school, I felt an urge to do something meaningful and went to study social work in the university.
 However, I realized quite soon that it really wasn’t my cup of tea – I just began to think I had no right nor enough wisdom to make decisions that would affect so much on other people’s lives.
 After a couple of twists and turns, I ended up studying Finnish language.
 I still feel the need for helping other people somehow, I just think writing is the best way for me to have an impact.